 - They can reduce appetite and decrease the desire to eat after a meal.

-Yet some preliminary evidence suggests avocados may help fight weight gain.
+Some preliminary evidence suggests avocados may help promote weight loss.

-A second study also found that rats fed avocado extract on a high-fat diet gained less body fat (15).
+One animal study found that rats fed avocado extract on a high fat diet gained less body fat (

-These studies are especially interesting because defatted avocado pulp and avocado extract do not contain fat.
+This study is especially interesting because avocado extract does not contain fat.
 This means there may be other components in avocados that also help reduce appetite and weight gain.

-Bottom Line: People who eat avocados tend to be healthier and weigh less than people who don't.
-Avocados may even help prevent weight gain.
+People who eat avocados tend to be healthier and weigh less than people who don’t.
+Avocados may even help prevent weight gain and promote weight loss.